mlswg/mls-extensions/draft-ietf-mls-extensions.md

   that provides the KeyPackages for download, as well as any part of the delivery service that can see the public group state.
 - LeafNode Extensions: LeafNodes are a part of every KeyPackage and thus follow the same lifecycle.
-However, they are also part of any commit that includes a path and clients generally have a leaf node in each group they are a member of.
+However, they are also part of any commit that includes an UpdatePath and clients generally have a leaf node in each group they are a member of.
 Leaf node extensions can thus be used to include member-specific data in a group state that can be updated by the owner at any time.